Finitely presented simple left-orderable groups in the landscape of Richard Thompson's groups: Introduction.

-\section{Introduction}
+\section{Introduction.}

-A landmark achievement of 20th century group theory was the classification of finite simple groups \cite{Aschbacher}.
-A natural line of investigation that emerges seeks to understand the landscape of \emph{finitely presented, infinite, simple groups}.
+A natural line of investigation in modern group theory seeks to understand the landscape of \emph{finitely presented, infinite, simple groups}.
 The first such examples were discovered by Richard Thompson in $1965$, and are referred to in the literature as Thompson's groups $T$ and $V$ \cite{CFP}.
-These groups of homeomorphisms of the circle and the Cantor space have had a major impact on modern combinatorial and geometric group theory, both by witnessing striking phenomena and as test cases for various conjectures (see for instance \cite{CFP},\cite{GhysSergiescu},\cite{brown} and \cite{BrinC}).
-In the subsequent decades since Thompson's discovery, various ``Thompson-like" examples of finitely presented infinite simple groups emerged in the work of Brown \cite{brown}, Higman \cite{Higman}, Scott \cite{Scott}, Stein \cite{Stein}, and Rover-Nekrashevich \cite{SWZ}.
-A feature of all these examples, including $T$ and $V$, is that they contain torsion.
-In particular, they cannot act faithfully on the line by orientation preserving homeomorphisms.

-In their seminal article \cite{BurgerMosesIHES}, Burger and Mozes constructed the first family of finitely presented simple torsion-free groups which emerged as lattices in products of automorphism groups of regular trees.
-These groups are finite dimensional, and to our knowledge, it remains unknown whether they admit a nontrivial action by homeomorphisms on the real line.
-Subsequently, Caprace and R\'{e}my discovered a class of finitely presented simple groups within the realm of non-affine Kac–Moody groups \cite{CapraceRemy}.
-These groups from \cite{CapraceRemy}, however, always contain torsion and hence cannot act on the line by homeomorphisms.
+In the subsequent decades various ``Thompson-like" examples of finitely presented infinite simple groups emerged in the work of Brown \cite{brown}, Higman \cite{Higman}, Scott \cite{Scott}, Stein \cite{Stein}, Brin \cite{BrinHigher}, Rover-Nekrashevich \cite{SWZ} and more recently, among others, in \cite{LodhaSimple}, \cite{BNR}.
+A feature of all these examples, including $T$ and $V$, is that they are not torsion-free.
+In particular, they cannot act faithfully on the line by orientation-preserving homeomorphisms.
+In their seminal article \cite{BurgerMosesIHES}, Burger and Mozes constructed the first finitely presented simple torsion-free groups.
+They obtained a family of such groups, emerging as lattices in products of automorphism groups of regular trees.
+For each of them it remains unknown whether it admits a nontrivial action by homeomorphisms on the real line.
+Finitely presented infinite simple groups were also constructed within the realm of non-affine Kac–Moody groups \cite{CapraceRemy}.
+However, the groups in \cite{CapraceRemy} are not torsion-free.
+In this article we construct the first family of finitely presented left-orderable simple groups, proving: